 Why has it always got to be like that?

 But how do you deal with it?
 What’s your best course of action?

-Well, when it comes to a celebrity diet, you just need to nip it in the bud right there and then.
+When it comes to a celebrity diet, you must nip it in the bud right then.

-That’s because, as you know, while you can tell a client to eat healthily, you certainly cannot be passing on nutritional advice.
+That’s because, as you know, while you can tell a client to eat healthily, you certainly cannot pass on nutritional advice.

 So here’s what you do.

 The first thing you should do is start with honesty.